 Basic demographic information is collected to appropriately identify athletes in ADAMS, and to contact them where necessary (for example, you may need to be notified of an averse analytical finding or whereabouts failure, or contacted by a doping control officer seeking to locate you for a sample collection session).
 Athlete profiles are created by an Anti-Doping Organization or ADO (typically, your National Anti-Doping Organization or International Federation).

-Your ADAMS profile contains the following types of information, as entered by the Anti-Doping Organization (ADO) that creates your profile:
+Your ADAMS profile contains the following types of information, as entered by the Anti-Doping Organization (ADO) that creates your profile and as completed by information provided during a doping control session:

 - Name, date of birth, gender, sport/discipline, nationalities and, if applicable, any additional sport nationalities;